 As the Golden State Warriors roll into another impressive season, I keep thinking about a conversation I had with dermatologist Paul Khavari, MD, PhD during the off-season.

-At 6 feet 6 inches, Khavari could blend into a crowd of NBA players and look down on many — the Warrior’s Steph Curry is only 6 foot 3 — but more than that, Khavari thinks like a team owner.
-Since becoming chair of Stanford’s Department of Dermatology in 2010, he’s built his roster aggressively and methodically like a owner looking for winning seasons and championship rings.
+At 6 feet 6 inches, Khavari could blend into a crowd of NBA players and look down on many -- the Warrior's Steph Curry is only 6 foot 3 -- but more than that, Khavari thinks like a team owner.
+Since becoming chair of Stanford's Department of Dermatology in 2010, he's built his roster aggressively and methodically like a owner looking for winning seasons and championship rings.
 Khavari wants to build a dynasty.
-He’s shown, at right, with the dermatology team.
+He's shown above with the dermatology team.

 Year after year, Khavari recruits, signs, and works to retain talent to make sure Stanford has multiple experts in each dermatological subspecialty.
 To run with the hoops analogy, he wants the talent on the bench to equal the starting lineup.
 He wants more than one or two stars surrounded by supporting players.